Sergio799/web-Cloner/README.md

 # Website Cloner

 A powerful web application that allows you to clone any website's HTML, CSS, and structure using AI.
-Built with FastAPI backend and Next.js frontend..
+Built with FastAPI backend and Next.js frontend.

 ## Features